cube-php/cube/readme.md

 5. **views**: This directory should contain all the view files.
 Using the ```dwoo\dwoo``` templating engine for cube.

-**/config**: The config directory has 4 files in which 2 are required and the other 2 are option.
+**/config**: The config directory has 4 files in which 2 are required and the other 2 are optional.

 1. **app.php**: This contains the app's basic configuration

 2. **auth.php**: This is an option configuration file, It will be required when you want to use the authentication module